WFCN: Format change: January 2014

 Station owner Bill Barry died in September 2013 at the age of 88.
 In the wake of his death, his family entered into an LMA with Silva Entertainment, which in January 2014 changed the station's format to Spanish-language pop music, ending over four decades of big-band music and adult standards as the station's staple programming.
-This format, though, ended abruptly after just eight months in September 2014, and was replaced by a simulcast of Lebanon's WANT, which aired Westwood One's "Real Country" format.
+This format, though, ended abruptly after just eight months in September 2014 and was replaced by a simulcast of Lebanon's WANT, which aired Westwood One's "Real Country" format.

 Ownership change: June 2016

 Effective June 8, 2016, WAMB was bought by Moody Radio to simulcast the Christian radio programming heard on nearby station WFCM-FM in Murfreesboro.
 To make a clean break with the past, the station changed its call sign to WFCN on June 9, 2016.
 WFCN was taken off the air in order to conduct repairs on the transmitter.

-The WAMB callsign is presently used by a station in Brazil, Indiana.
-Coincidentally, its format is adult standards, just as the Nashville station's was.